Richmond, VA Solar Panels

 Learn MoreFrequently Asked Questions

 Yes, Richmond has net metering through both major utility providers.
-Dominion Energy offers 1:1 net metering where excess solar credits roll over monthly, with annual true-ups at avoided cost rates of 3-5 cents/kWh.
+Dominion Energy offers 1:1 net metering, crediting excess solar production at full retail rates.
+Credits carry over month-to-month and either roll to the next year or are paid out at 3-5 cents/kWh.

-Yes, solar panels increase home value in Richmond, VA.
-A Zillow study shows solar panels increase home value by 4.1%, meaning a $300,000 Richmond home could see a $12,300 value increase.
+Yes, solar panels increase home value in Richmond.
+Research shows that solar panels can increase home value by 4.1% on average.
+For a typical Richmond home valued at $350,000, that translates to approximately $14,350 in added value.

-We’re Palmetto Solar, a national company with deep local expertise in Richmond’s solar market.
-We combine competitive financing options with a proven installation network that has served over 20,000 customers nationwide.
+We’re Palmetto Solar, a national solar company with deep local expertise in Richmond.
+We combine competitive financing options with a trusted installation network to make solar accessible and straightforward for homeowners throughout the Richmond area.